 Now, what Speck recipe to make with it?
 I thought of Speck wrapped pears, yum.
 I thought of Speck and Swiss cheese croissants, yum.
-But I decided to go with Speck meat and arugula pizza because it is fancy and simple at the same time.
+But I decided to go with arugula and speck on pizza because it is fancy and simple at the same time.
 I love recipes like this that are easy to execute but good enough to impress.

 Pizza Dough (You can make your own as my husband does using the Lehmann Pizza Dough Calculator or you can go the lazy route, like I do, and buy fresh made pizza dough at Publix in the bread department.)

-Marinara (You can make your own, like my hubby, or get some of Emeril’s marinara like I do.)
+Tomato sauce or Marinara (You can make your own, like my hubby, or get some of Emeril’s marinara like I do.)

 Speck, thinly sliced